 Another controlled system is the quattro with ultra technology.
 What inspired its development?

-Wijts: Our objective was to make it so the customer does not notice any difference compared with the permanent quattro.
+Wijts: Our objective was to make it so there was no noticeable difference compared with the permanent quattro.
 We created 15 computational models describing the differences in areas like the feel of the steering.
 In other words, we were able to identify exactly when the steering on a front-wheel drive car feels lighter than on a quattro as the load increases, or the point at which it begins to tramline.
 The rear-axle drive is temporarily engaged in all of these situations.
 This always happens preemptively, so the all-wheel drive is already active by the time it is needed.

 How difficult was it to tune and test the quattro with ultra technology?